Internship Activities

 Supervision (approximately four to six hours per week).

-- Primary Supervision: Each intern meets individually two hours per week throughout the year with a Primary Supervisor, who has responsibility for the intern’s overall experience, including the majority of his or her psychotherapy cases and general professional development.
+- Primary Supervision: Each intern meets individually two hours per week throughout the year with a Primary Supervisor, who has responsibility for the intern’s overall experience, including the majority of their psychotherapy cases and general professional development.

 - Secondary Supervision: A second training staff member provides another hour of weekly individual supervision as Secondary Supervisor for initial consultations and two long-term cases, to focus in greater depth on the therapeutic dynamics, including transference, counter-transference and parallel processes as they develop over the course of treatment.
 Video/audio tape is reviewed in both primary and secondary supervision experiences.